evanlin23/evanlin23/README.md

   *  [Index Maker](https://github.com/evanlin23/Index-Maker)

-     *  Used python to design tool to create a formatted index from a spreadsheet
+     *  Used python to design a tool used to create a formatted index given a spreadsheet
      *  Personally used when indexing books for SANS courses

 <h2> 👨‍💻 Cybersecurity Courses and Certifications</h2>